fusionjs/fusionjs/fusion-plugin-rpc-redux-react/README.md

 Provides a higher order component that connects RPC methods to Redux as well as React component props

+RPC is a natural way of expressing that a server-side function should be run in response to a client-side function call.
+Unlike [RESTful architectures](https://en.wikipedia.org/wiki/Representational_state_transfer), RPC-based architectures are not required to conform to statelessness constraints and are free to return session-scoped data.
+Additionally, the semantics of RPC calls are not constrained by the availability of suitably-descriptive HTTP methods and RPC calls can express complex state change requests more naturally as verbs (e.g. `returnProduct(id)`) rather than object-orientation (e.g. `PATCH /api/orders/:id`).

 ---

 ### Table of contents